Understanding people development goals and objectives (with examples)

 What are people development goals?

-Put simply people development goals are the outcomes or results that your team members are working towards.
+Put simply employee development goals are the outcomes or results that your team members are working towards.
 Goals should:

 - inspire action